LawRato

 India has one of the largest road networks in the world and not surprisingly, is home to a big percentage of world road fatalities.
 The traffic rules in a country like this ought to be strict and extensive.
 To regulate road transport vehicles, the Motor Vehicles Act was passed by Parliament in 1988.
 Regulations for traffic, vehicle insurance, penalties, permits, registration of vehicles, etc. have been covered under the Act.

 In order to make the roads safer, the Government of India (in consultation with the State Transport Ministers), introduced the Motor Vehicles (Amendment) Bill in 2017.
 Lok Sabha passed the said Bill in 2017 and was cleared by Rajya Sabha on July 31, 2019.
-A Notification listing out the new laws and rules was issued by the Transport Ministry on August 28, 2019.
-However, this new Motor Vehicles (Amendments) Act 2019 is set to come into effect from September 1, 2019.
+The Transport Ministry issued a notification listing the new laws and rules on August 28, 2019 which subsequently came into effect from September 1, 2019.

 Enhanced Penalties